jeeeevs/keras-tensorflow/README.md

-# keras-tensorflow
+# Keras and Tensorflow
-These are a set of experimental programs using Tensorflow and Keras
+These are a set of programs using Tensorflow and Keras which will simplify the basic concepts of machine learning.